Installing the MODX CMS

 Installing MODX is relatively easy.
 If you have a localhost setup on your home computer (with XAMPP, for example), you can install MODX there fairly quickly.

-Once the database is set up, the files are uploaded, and you've created the manager/includes/config.inc.php file as directed in the instructions, you simply point your browser to https://yoursite.com/install and follow the instructions.
+Once the database is set up, the files are uploaded, you simply point your browser to https://yoursite.com/setup and follow the instructions.
 Select a good strong password which includes both letters and numbers and don't use any words found in a dictionary.
 Be sure to enter it carefully and write it down!.

 When you're finished and the site is working.
-Be sure to make the config.inc.php file read-only so would-be miscreants can't alter your site.
+It's a good idea to make the config.inc.php file read-only so would-be miscreants can't alter your site.
 You'll also want to remove the install directory if you didn't tell MODX to do so during the install.
+Leaving it there creates a security vulnerability.
 You can always re-upload it later if you need to re-install.

 When the install is finished, you access the manager by pointing your browser to https://yoursite.com/manager.
 The default user name is admin but, for security, you should remember to change it to something else.